Broken Collar Bone

 Most broken collar bones heal well with ice, pain relievers, a sling, physical therapy, and time.
 Limiting the movement of any broken bone is critical to healing.
-An arm sling will likely be utilized to immobilize the broken collar bone.
+An arm sling will be utilized to immobilize the broken collar bone.
 Clavicle fractures are usually treated by orthopedic physicians (physicians who specialize in bones and joints).

 The severity of the injury determines how long immobilization is needed.
 The bone union usually takes three to six weeks for children and six to 12 weeks for adults.

 Complicated breaks might require surgery to realign the broken bone.
-During the surgery, the MD will use plates, screws, or wires to hold the bone in proper position while healing takes place.
+During the surgery, the MD will use plates, screws, or wires to hold the bone properly while healing occurs.

 Once your physician clears you to begin physical therapy, the focus will be on regaining range of motion and strength.
 Your MD may have a specific protocol that allows you to progress at certain speeds depending on the type of fracture and healing speed.

-When attending physical therapy you may be seen by a physical therapist, an occupational therapist, a physical therapist assistant, or an athletic trainer.
-All will be working with one goal: to return you to your previous level of function including sports.
+When attending physical therapy, you may be seen by a physical therapist, an occupational therapist, a physical therapist assistant, or an athletic trainer.
+All will be working with one goal: to return you to your previous function level, including sports.
 With a little patience and hard work, the prognosis and outcome are very good for broken collar bones.